newdigate/newdigate.github.io/introduction.md

 ## Respect and thanks are due
 ### Paul Stofferegen and team
 Paul and his team have pioneered the teensy microcontroller range of microcontroller boards and lead the integration between arduino and cortex microcontrollers, and have contributed and facilited many amazing libraries for the arduino landscape

 ### Blackaddr
+Makes a great sound card for teensy with audio in/thru/out and midi in/out

 ### Arduino
+The arduino team have inspired a generation of electronics experts.

 # Preface
 Arduino has opened up a portal into the universe of electronics for myself and millions of others - students, enthusiasts and professionals alike.
 Arduino and teensy micro-controller communities are thriving.
 Arduino platform has many great libraries, examples, reference designs, topics and forums.